mitthting/end-to-end_noise-robustness_ASR/README.md

 2. HTK 3.4.1 , if need to use GMM-HMM as recognizer
 3. Matlab 2014 or later version , if need to use HTK

-The required dataset will be upload as soon as possble.
+The required dataset will be uploaded as soon as possble.

 The files or folder are explained as following.
 1. 'DAE_AFE_lossweight.py' : denoise speech feature